Years of laughter: Don Ward on The Lily Foundation… - The Lily Foundation

 Has the event changed much over the years?

-The format has stayed more or less the same, except Liz now presents a short film rather than just making a speech.
+The Comedy Night format has stayed more or less the same, except Liz now presents a short film rather than just making a speech.
 That’s the only difference really.
-We always have a good line up, there’s always a good attendance and everyone always has a great evening and gives generously, and that’s the main thing.
+We always have a good line-up, there’s always a good attendance and everyone always has a great evening and gives generously, and that’s the main thing.
 It’s a winning formula so why should we change it?
-A good laugh is essential, especially with how awful mitochondrial disease is, you’ve got to have a release and comedy is the perfect answer.
+A good laugh is essential, especially with how awful mitochondrial disease is, you’ve got to have a release and stand-up comedy is the perfect answer.
 Music wouldn’t do it, but comedy does.
 It’s almost Shakespearean, isn’t it?
 Tragedy and comedy are great bedfellows.

 What challenges are involved in putting on an event like this?

 Probably the only challenge is that we always like to have a headliner or two and it’s whether they’re available.
 There’s a certain number of touring comedians who will put bums on seats, and that’s what we want to do.
 There’s so much happening on a Monday night in London, so we want to make sure we hook people in.
 If we can get someone like Jimmy Carr, well that’s great, he’s going to put bums on seats.
-So would Jason Manford and Jack Dee, John Bishop… We’ve got to have a name at the top so people will want to buy the ticket.
+So would Jason Manford and Jack Dee, John Bishop… We’ve got to have a name at the top so people will want to buy a ticket.

 It’s up to us to find the right ingredient to bring people along so they can learn more about The Lily Foundation and this terrible disease.
 It’s Kevin (Day) who’s the pied piper – he always picks the Lily bill and hosts the show.
 He’s been in the comedy business for 25 years now, maybe even more.
-He’s a writer for television and has access to lots of people.
+He’s a writer for television and has access to lots of stand-up comics.

 How do you feel at the end of another Lily Comedy Night?